NeMo-map: Neural Implicit Flow Fields for Spatio-Temporal Motion Mapping: Results

 Limitations of CLiFF-maps are from discretizing the environment into grid cells, with each cell storing a locally fitted SWGMM.
 This grid-based design limits spatial resolution and introduces discontinuities at cell boundaries in both space and time.
 In particular, dividing time into hourly intervals is a coarse approximation that can produce abrupt changes, since human motion patterns do not necessarily shift at exact hour boundaries.
 In contrast, our method models the MoD as a continuous neural implicit representation.
 This enables smooth generalization across space and time, supports queries at arbitrary spatio-temporal coordinates, and provides a compact representation that avoids the memory overhead of storing distributions for every grid cell.

-We also compare the map building time of the baselines against our approach as shown in~\cref{tab:runtimeres}.
+We also compare the map building time as shown in~\cref{tab:runtimeres}.
 For the baselines, the training time corresponds to convergence on all grid cells, while for our method it corresponds to the neural network training time.
-Our method trains in 19 minutes, substantially faster than CLiFF-map (over 30 hours) while achieving higher accuracy.
+Our method is computationally efficient, training on a full day of data in under 20 minutes, while achieving higher accuracy.
 These results highlight the practicality of continuous MoDs for real-time applications, combining both accuracy and efficiency.